 I had fun fielding various questions from the crowd during the Q&A session in Vegas.
 John’s question was great and stemmed into a pretty cool session.
 After hearing such varying questions, it really put into perspective that there are a ton of other areas that come to play when trying to maximize your security posture, in fact, there’s a cubic ton to cover.
 To make things a bit easier, we’ve decided to put together a comprehensive, multi-post series about WordPress security to help centralize various best practices and recommendations.

-Yes, there’s already a ton of WordPress security posts (WordPress Codex) out on the interwebs, including one we wrote a while back.
+Yes, there’s already a ton of WordPress security posts and guides (WordPress Codex) out on the interwebs, including one we wrote a while back.
 We just figured it never hurts to continue hitting on this point as it is crucially important, and often over looked.

 Note: We’ve attempted to be as comprehensive as possible but may have missed some things.
 We’re targeting WordPress users working in LAMP environments and not Windows based installations